Get started with Surface Pro or Surface Pro 2

 - Touch.
 Many users find touch interaction to be direct and intuitive.
 For example, drag your finger across the screen to scroll.
 For info on using touch, see Touch, swipe, and beyond.

 - Keyboard.
 You have several options for using a keyboard with Surface.
 You can use any of the Surface Covers designed especially for Surface.
 You can also use a full-size USB or Bluetooth® keyboard.
 (Keyboards and Covers sold separately.)

 - Mouse.
 You can use the touchpad on the keyboard covers, or connect a USB or Bluetooth mouse.

 - Pen.
 Take notes, draw and mark up documents using the Pro Pen that’s included with Surface Pro and Surface Pro 2.

 The Start screen is your home base, and you can customise it so it’s just the way you want it.
 Each tile on Start is connected to a person, app, website, playlist, or whatever else is important to you.
 Tap a tile to open it.

 No matter where you are in Windows, you can always come back to the Start screen.
 Here’s how:

 - Touch.
 Press the Windows logo on Surface, or swipe in from the right edge of the screen and then tap Start.

 - Keyboard.
 Press the Windows logo key .

 - Mouse or touchpad.
-Move the pointer into the lower-left corner.
+Move the pointer into the bottom-left corner.
 When Start appears, click in the corner.